 Premises liability attorneys in Crestwood, MO.
-Property owners in Crestwood, MO have a duty to take reasonable precautions to prevent injuries on the premises.
-Unfortunately, a lot of times they fail in that responsibility, and innocent people are injured through the property owner's negligence.
-If you or a loved one was injured on someone else's property, you need knowledgeable Crestwood, MO premises liability attorneys to fight for your rights.
-At Halvorsen Klote, our attorneys are committed to offering injury victims the same high-quality legal advocacy as large corporations and insurance companies.
+Anyone who owns or operates a property in Crestwood, MO has an obligation to take reasonable measures to prevent injuries on the premises.
+But too often, they fail in that responsibility, and innocent people are injured through no fault of their own.
+If you or a loved one was injured on someone else's property, you need dedicated Crestwood, MO premises liability attorneys to get you the maximum compensation you deserve.
+At Halvorsen Klote, our attorneys are devoted to leveling the playing field between large corporations and insurance companies and everyday people every day.
 We take cases in both Missouri and Illinois, and fight hard so our clients can finally get a sense of justice and recognition.
-Call our premises liability attorneys today 866-382-4167 or contact us through our website for a no-risk, no-obligation case review.
+Call our premises liability attorneys today 866-382-4167 or fill out our online form for a free consultation.

 What Are the Premises Liability Laws in Missouri and Illinois?

-Both states treat premises liability fairly similarly: A property owner has a duty to inform people of or fix a "dangerous condition" they either were aware of or should have known of through reasonable diligence.
-If they fail in that duty, they can be held accountable for any injuries sustained as a result of the poorly maintained property.
+The laws in each state are largely similar: A property owner has a duty to inform people of or repair a "dangerous condition" they either knew of or should have been aware of through reasonable prudence.
+If they don't, they are responsible for any injuries sustained because of the dangerous condition.

 Types of Visitors in Crestwood, MO Premises Liability Cases

 The law differentiates between invitees, licensees and trespassers:

 - Invitees — A business invitee is someone who is on the property to benefit themselves and/or the proprietor.
 This can be a customer in a retail store or someone shopping in a grocery store.
 Invitees can also be considered people on property the public is allowed to be on, for example recreational areas or a library.
 Property owners are liable for an invitee's injuries caused by hazards they knew about or should have known about.